Beach Cleanup for Students

 For many people 60-90 minutes is enough for this physical activity, especially if it is a hot day.

 Choose a beach preferably that is not cleaned daily by the government contractors.
 This will be classed as a non-gazetted beach.
+Check the Clean Shorelines event page to see when and where beach cleanups are already organised, and for more information.

 If you are not familiar with the beach, arrange a site visit to check accessibility, safety and rubbish load.